codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. literalinclude:: routing/011.php

+.. important:: Do not put any placeholder after ``(:any)``.
+Because the number of
+    parameters passed to the controller method may change.

 If matching multiple segments is not the intended behavior, ``(:segment)`` should be used when defining the routes.
 With the examples URLs from above: